 - License plate renewals are completed by re-submitting the license plate application

 Every type of renewal requires a new medical certification, even if the disability is permanent.
 This differs from many states, so it is important to include the new medical certification to prevent any issues from arising during the renewal process.

-Qualifying for a handicap parking pass can be tricky in Nebraska.
+Qualifying for a handicap parking pass in Nebraska can be tricky.
 We have a licensed physician in every state who can determine your condition to ensure you qualify for a handicap parking pass before you apply.
 Be sure to contact us for an evaluation and to start taking advantage of your handicap parking privileges.